 Deliver Duty Unpaid.
 The receiver of the shipment is responsible for paying the duties.
 They will get contacted directly by customs, and the package won’t get delivered until the charges are settled.

-What is LDP shipment?
+What is an LDP shipment?

 Landed-duty paid.
-This represents the final price paid by a retailer, including the duties, customs clearance fees and shipping insurance costs.
+This represents the final price paid by a retailer, including the duties, customs clearance fees, and shipping insurance costs.